mhjiang97/RNASeqFlow/README.md

     ```

 ### 3. Run workflow on cluster
-- a sample sbatch file is like:
+- A sample sbatch file is like:

     ```bash
     cat workflow.sbatch